vizplus/viz-faq/faq-en.md

 However, there are helpful people in the VIZ ecosystem who use their resources to help newcomers create accounts.
 For example, VIZPLUS has such a service: [start.viz.plus](https://start.viz.plus).
 Simply put, if necessary, you can create an account for free (at someone else’s expense), but you should not abuse this, as well as any help.

 You can create accounts in applications that provide the given opportunity **at your own expense**.
-This function is available, for example, in Personal Account [my.viz.plus](https://my.viz.plus), in the social Telegram bot and in other applications.
+This function is available, for example, in Personal Portal [my.viz.plus](https://my.viz.plus), in the social Telegram bot and in other applications.

 To create a new account using the funds of an existing one, you need to log into one of the appropriate applications, enter the name of the new account in the appropriate section, select the payment method (from the capital or from the wallet) and click ‘Create’ or similar.
 At this point, the application will check if there is no account with the same name, whether you have enough funds, and if everything is in order, it will perform the operation of creating a new account.
 You will receive the keys of the new account, which must be saved in several safe places.